The HERBERT HAMBER Home Page

 In the Feynman path integral approach to quantum mechanics, the propagation of particles is described by a random walk in space.
 In considering the quantum mechanics of string-like objects, one is led to study the properties of random surfaces describing the motion of the string through space and time.
 Current interest in strings arises from the fact that supersymmetric string theories have been proposed as a unified model for all elementary particle interactions.
 The statistical mechanics analog of this problem is a fluctuating random surface embedded in some higher dimensional Euclidean space.
 Recent work has addressed the issue of what the geometry of random surfaces is, and what can be learned from it about the quantum mechanical properties of strings.

 A third line of inquiry concerns the problem of finding a consistent scheme for quantizing the gravitational field.
 In a quantum-mechanical theory of gravitation the geometry of space and time is subject to strong fluctuations at extremely short distances.
 Instead of parameters, physical distances and times become quantum operators.
-Traditional methods, based on perturbation theory, have difficulties in dealing with highly nonlinear fluctuations (click here to see some lowest order Feynman diagrams relevant to the potential).
-Discretized models for quantum gravity introduce a fine space-time mesh, and attempt to solve the fundamental equations exactly on some of the fastest supercomputers, such as the massively parallel 512-node CM5 supercomputer at the National Center for Supercomputer Applications (NCSA) in Urbana, Ill., or the 512-node IBM SP2 supercomputer at the Cornell University Theory Center in Ithaca, NY.
+Traditional methods, based on weak field perturbation theory, have difficulties in dealing with highly nonlinear fluctuations Discretized models for quantum gravity introduce a fine space-time mesh, and attempt to solve the fundamental equations exactly on some of the world's fastest massivley paralle supercomputers.
 The hope is that eventually a solution to the quantum equations will provide new insights and answers to some basic particle physics and cosmological questions.
-These large scale calculations are performed under the NSF-sponsored Supercomputer MetaCenter program.

 In addition to his research, Professor Hamber has taught over the last few years graduate courses in elementary particle theory, quantum mechanics, quantum field theory, general relativity, statistical mechanics and computational physics.